 Freedom of Information

 Under the Freedom of Information Act 2000, the Restoration and Renewal Delivery Authority has a duty to adopt and maintain a Publication Scheme and to publish information in accordance with that Scheme.
-The Programme has adopted the Information Commissioner’s Office’s Model Publication Scheme which is available here
+The Programme's Publication Scheme and Guide to Information is available here:

 The following classes of information form part of that Scheme and will be made available on our website.
 If you require an alternative format, we will do what we reasonably can to help.